RedFurryDemon/BlasphemousModdingNotes/README.md

 Notably, no prior image editing/coding experience is necessary to follow these notes (although it's certainly useful).

 ---

+## In case of problems...
+Okay, you weren't sure what you were doing.
+The game won't start or is all messed up, and no backup can help.

+Maybe it is The Miracle that is punishing you for trying to change game data, but hey, it's possible to fix that.

+Try to [verify the integrity of game files on Steam](https://support.steampowered.com/kb_article.php?ref=2037-QEUH-3335).
+For another source, back up your saves, nuke the whole game and reinstall it clean.

+---
 ## Contents
 [--1.
 Basic terms and folder structure](notes/Basics.md)
 [--2.
 Console](notes/Console.md)